Board of Trustees

 Matthew Purington

-Bio: My Wife Kitty and I have lived in Portland since 1990 where we raised our two (now adult!) children Ella and Malcolm.
+Bio: My wife Kitty and I have lived in Portland since 1990 where we raised our two (now adult!) children Ella and Malcolm.
 I have been employed in various roles at Unum for 30 years, and Kitty and I are co-owners with our friends of Portland restaurants Local 188, Salvage BBQ, and Black Cow Burger.

 From 2014 through 2020, I served as a member of Portland’s Community Development Block Grant Committee responsible for the allocation Housing and Urban Development grant funds to applicant organizations throughout the community.
 In 2021/2022, I participated as a member of the Long Island, Maine Comprehensive Plan Committee.
 I graduated from St Lawrence University in 1989 (BA, Political Science and Philosophy) and earned an MS in Management from Lesley University in 1997.